Jesterhearts/tracing-rc/README.md

   [generational-arena](https://lib.rs/crates/generational-arena) is probably best.

 # Soundness & Rc Collector Design Considerations
-Because any implementation of the `Traceable` trait and custom `Drop` implementations for objects owned by a garbage collected pointer can run arbitrary code, they may attempt to create new copies or drop existing traced objects (even already traced ones) in the middle of collection.
-In addition, due to bugs in client code, `Traceable` may report more items as children than it actually owns (reporting fewer is trivially safe, as it will simply leak).
+Because any implementation of the `Trace` trait and custom `Drop` implementations for objects owned by a garbage collected pointer can run arbitrary code, they may attempt to create new copies or drop existing traced objects (even already traced ones) in the middle of collection.
+In addition, due to bugs in client code, `Trace` may report more items as children than it actually owns (reporting fewer is trivially safe, as it will simply leak).

-In order for this crate to be sound and present a safe `Traceable` trait, the collector must not cause undefined behavior in any of the scenarios outlined.
+In order for this crate to be sound and present a safe `Trace` trait, the collector must not cause undefined behavior in any of the scenarios outlined.
 In order to accomplish this, the collector does the following:
 1. Items that are waiting for collection or have been visited during tracing are given an extra